 What Are an IRA's Unique Features?

 You can make contributions for each year as late as the tax-filing deadline for that year's taxes.
-Contributions can be made to your traditional IRA for each year that you receive compensation prior to age 70 1/2.
+Contributions can be made to your traditional IRA for each year that you receive compensation, no matter what age.

-However, if you take any distribution from your IRA before you turn 59 1/2, the IRS will charge you a 10 percent penalty.
-There are some exceptions to that rule, though, such as if you need to pay for medical expenses that exceed 10 percent of your gross income and are not covered by a health plan.
+However, if you take any distribution from your IRA before you turn 59 1/2, the IRS will charge you a 10% penalty.
+There are some exceptions to this rule, though, such as if you need to pay for medical expenses that exceed 10 percent of your gross income and are not covered by a health plan.

 How Is a 401(k) Different?

 As we mentioned, 401(k) plans are only available through an employer.
-They allow you to set aside much more of your own earnings (up to $18,500 a year, or $24,500 if you're at least 50) than you could in a IRA account.
+They allow you to set aside much more of your own earnings (up to $19,500 a year, or $26,000 if you're at least 50) than you could in an IRA account.
 Some 401(k)s feature matching employer contributions, which employers sometimes base off the amount each employee contributes.
 For example, a 50 percent matching contribution means that if you set aside $4,000 of your own money, your employer would kick in an additional $2,000.

 Some 401(k)s also have loan provisions that would allow you to borrow money from your own account and pay it back with interest, usually within five years.
 You may owe taxes on any money you borrow, however, and the IRS generally limits these loans to $50,000 or half of your vested balance (whichever is smaller).

 The plans allow for as much as $57,000 in total annual savings in your account, counting both your contributions from your own income and any extra money your employer puts in.
 The deadline for annual contributions to a 401(k) plan is December 31, compared to the tax-filing deadline that applies to IRAs.